supermandefi/Superman-defi-frontend/README.md

-# Pikachu Finance Frontend
+# Takoyaki Finance Frontend

-This project contains the main features of the pikachudefi application.
+This project contains the main features of the takoyakifinance application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.